yaksh1/Research-Assistant-Extension/research-assistant-extension/README.md

 - **Summary Length Toggle:** Added a modern toggle for Short/Medium/Detailed summaries, with clear selection and smooth transitions.
 - **Refined Layout:** More compact, visually balanced panel with better padding, alignment, and card-like notes.
 - **Updated Backend URL:** The extension now uses `https://ai-summarizer-0d4c.onrender.com/api/research/process` as the backend endpoint.
+- **Backend CI/CD Deployment:** The backend is now automatically built and deployed using GitHub Actions and Docker to Render.

 ## Screenshots
 *(Add screenshots of the extension in action here)*